 When the engine fails the aircraft is usually at altitude and at a speed greater than best glide speed.
 It is therefore advantageous to put the excess airspeed to good use and convert that to altitude while reducing and trimming for best glide speed.
 A higher altitude will also give you more options to land.

-You will find this at the point where the Lift/Drag ratio vs the Angle of Attack is at its maximum, see the image to the right.
+Or maximum range speed, you will find this at the point where the Lift/Drag ratio vs the Angle of Attack is at its peak, see the image to the right.

 At this speed the aircraft travels the greatest distance per unit altitude lost.
-At this point the aircraft also has the maximum amount of thrust remaining from the engine (not the total amount of thrust available) and this coincides with the best angle of climb speed, VX.
+At this point the aircraft also has the maximum amount of thrust remaining from the engine (not the total amount of thrust available) and this also coincides with the best angle of climb speed, VX.
 If you would fly at this speed the fuel consumption would be the lowest for the distance travelled, a low usg/NM or liter/km.

 Maximum range flying (TAS or GS/fuel flow) is best done at this airspeed, albeit slowly.

 A higher aircraft weight will not affect the glide angle but in stead the best glide speed will be higher and the rate of descend will increase too.
 In short: you will be on the ground sooner when the aircraft is heavier.

 As you probably already know: flaps increase lift and drag and this drag increase will ruin the best L/D ratio.
 The glide angle will be steeper and glide range shorter.
-It is best to use them only when a landing is assured during an actual engine failure or when practicing these on a runway with enough length.
+It is best to use them only when a landing is assured during an actual engine failure or when practicing these on a runway with adequate length.